apache/activemq-website/src/components/classic/documentation/message-redelivery-and-dlq-handling.md

 ### Setting Expiration on Messages in the DLQ

-By default, ActiveMQ Classic will **_never_** expire messages sent to the DLQ.
-However, from ActiveMQ Classic 5.12 the `deadLetterStrategy` supports an `expiration` attribute whose value is given in milliseconds.
+By default, ActiveMQ will **_never_** expire messages sent to the DLQ.
+However, from ActiveMQ 5.12 the `deadLetterStrategy` supports an `expiration` attribute whose value is given in milliseconds.

 > Be selective in how this is applied.
 In particular do not apply expiration to your DLQ destinations by setting expiration on a default or inclusive wildcard policy entry.
 >